The Great Hebrew Name-Game.

 “1408 Gad gad a variation of 1409; Fortune, a Babylonian deity:–that troop.”

-Before we press on, and just for those of you also interested in legal matters and staying out of trouble, here are some more of Sir David Andrew’s choice words of advice:
+Now, just for those of you interested in legal matters, here before we press on, are some more choice words from Sir David Andrew:

 “Side NOTE: The term christ is a verb and means “to anoint”.
 A verb cannot be the subject or object of a sentence.
 The term Christian (Gr) = Messiah (Heb) = the Anointed.
 The term “Christians” means heirs of the Anointed.